 What is Ada?

-Ada Developers Academy (Ada) is an intensive software developer training school for women and people of non-binary gender.
+Ada Developers Academy (Ada) is an intensive software developer training school for women and gender diverse people.
 Ada's unique year-long program begins with seven months of classroom instruction in cutting-edge web technologies in which students learn the most up-to-date development skills from leading regional and national experts.

 After successful completion of the in-class work, students are placed in an internship with a Puget Sound tech company, where they learn what it's like to be part of a real engineering team shipping production code.

 Students learn how to work on agile development teams, using pair programming, scrum, and test-driven development.

 Ada Developers Academy is a non-profit program.
 We're part of a 501c3 organization and most donations are tax-deductible.

 Washington State has a major high-skilled labor shortage (25,000 unfilled high-skilled jobs and rising).

 One of the most challenging roles to recruit within this labor pool is software developers, and over 85% of programmers are male.
 The lack of talent, combined with the gender gap, is problematic for Washington’s economy.

 To fill the unmet need and to help rectify the gender imbalance in software development, Washington needs a software development academy that prepares underrepresented people for productive roles in technical positions.
 Ada Developers Academy is the solution.

 Ada Lovelace was the first programmer.
 She worked with Charles Babbage on the construction and programming of the Analytical Engine.
 Although not implemented in her lifetime, her program to calculate a series of Bernoulli numbers was found to be functional and bug-free.